wisehackermonkey/plotsqlite/README.md

 #PlotSQLite basics

 PlotSQLite is an application for creating 2D-plots (primarily time series but also xy scatter) from data stored in a sqlite databse.
-The application is closely related to Midvatten plugin för QGIS and is meant to be a supplement with better layout options including headers, scaling legend position etc. See screen dump:
+The application is closely related to [Midvatten plugin for QGIS](https://sites.google.com/site/midvattenpluginforqgis/) and is meant to be a supplement with better layout options including headers, scaling legend position etc. [See screen dump]([http://wiki.plotsqlite.googlecode.com/git-history/master/Screenshot%20from%202013-01-15%20212016.png]).

 The application is early alpha stage but still useful.
 Download [latest zip file from here] (https://drive.google.com/folderview?id=0B1vhrFUx2OZBVUpFRm92bFZ5R2c&usp=sharing), unzip whole folder close to root (i.e. not in 'Program Files..') and launch plotsqlite.exe.
 Please maximize the window for best resolution.